SAS Institute continues to invest in tools and technologies for the law enforcement and intelligence communiti

-The data analytics vendor on Friday announced it had acquired Vision Systems & Technology,
+The data analytics vendor on Friday announced it had acquired Vision Systems & Technology, or VSTI, a professional services company that helps federal and state agencies collect, monitor and analyze national defense and intelligence-related data.

 The company, based in Ellicott City, Md., counts the Central Intelligence Agency, the Department of Defense, and the U.S. Navy among its customers.